Learn more about COVID-19 vaccines on our webpage!

 - Td or Tdap vaccine to prevent tetanus, diphtheria and whooping cough

 You may need other vaccines based on your age, health conditions, job, lifestyle, or travel habits.
 Learn more about what other vaccines may be recommended for you and talk to your health care professional about which vaccines are right for you.

 Look up your immunization record on the Wisconsin Immunization Registry (WIR).
 You can also use the Adult Vaccine Self-Assessment Tool to find out which additional vaccines you may need.
 Take your customized printout to your next medical appointment.

 Or call your current or previous doctors and ask them to check which vaccinations you may still need.

 - If you have health insurance, call your doctor or pharmacist to find out where you can get your vaccine.

-- If you don’t have health insurance, check-out vaccinefinder.gov to find a vaccine location near you.
+- If you don’t have health insurance, check-out vaccinefinder.gov to find a COVID-19 vaccine location near you.
+Check with your health care provider for other vaccines.
 Be sure to call ahead to verify any costs.